charkhaniakash/my_work/DOCUMENTATION.md

 *   **Application Review & Management:** Centralized view of all applications for their campaigns.
 Detailed view of each influencer's application, pitch, and proposed rate.
 Tools to accept, reject, or communicate with applicants.
 *   **Campaign Performance Tracking:** Overview of campaign progress, accepted influencers, and potentially (future feature) tools for tracking deliverables and performance metrics.
 *   **Invitation Management:** Track the status of sent invitations.
+*   **Payment Processing:** Ability to process payments for accepted applications, moving them from 'accepted' to 'pending_payment' to 'approved_and_paid' status.
+*   **Campaign Scheduling:** Create campaigns with future start dates, which automatically activate on the scheduled date.

 ### 4.3.
 Features for Influencers

 *   **Campaign Browsing & Discovery:** Browse a feed of available campaigns with filtering and search options.
 Detailed view of campaign briefs to understand requirements and compensation.
 *   **Campaign Application Submission:** Easy process to apply to campaigns, including submitting a custom pitch and proposing a rate.
-*   **Application Status Tracking:** A dedicated page to view all submitted applications and monitor their current status (Pending, Accepted, Rejected, Approved & Paid).
+*   **Application Status Tracking:** A dedicated page to view all submitted applications and monitor their current status (Pending, Accepted, Rejected, Pending Payment, Approved & Paid).
 *   **Invitation Response:** Ability to view and respond to direct campaign invitations from brands.
 Option to accept or decline, and provide a pitch/rate upon acceptance.
-*   **Notification System:** Receive notifications for new campaign invitations, application status updates, etc.
+*   **Notification System:** Receive notifications for new campaign invitations, application status updates, scheduled campaigns, and campaign activations.
+*   **Campaign Start Date Awareness:** Clear indication when campaigns haven't started yet, with prevention of applying to campaigns before their start date.

 ## 5. High-Level Architecture